Maryland Route 213

 Maryland Route 213 (MD 213) is a 68.25 mi state highway located on the Eastern Shore of Maryland in the United States.
-The route runs from MD 662 in Wye Mills, Queen Anne's County, north to the Pennsylvania border in Cecil County, where the road continues into that state as Pennsylvania Route 841 (PA 841).
+The route runs from MD 662 in Wye Mills, Queen Anne's County, north to the Pennsylvania border near Fair Hill in Cecil County, where the road continues into that state as Pennsylvania Route 841 (PA 841).
 The route, which is a two-lane undivided highway most of its length, passes through mainly rural areas as well as the towns of Centreville, Chestertown, Galena, Cecilton, Chesapeake City, and Elkton.
 MD 213 intersects many routes including U.S. Route 50 (US 50) near Wye Mills, US 301 near Centreville, and US 40 in Elkton.
 It crosses over the Chesapeake & Delaware Canal in Chesapeake City on the Chesapeake City Bridge.
 MD 213 is designated by the state as the Chesapeake Country Scenic Byway between the southern terminus and Chesapeake City with the portion north of MD 18 in Centreville a National Scenic Byway.
 In addition, the route is also considered part of the Atlantic to Appalachians Scenic Byway between Chesapeake City and MD 273 in Fair Hill.

 The route was initially designated as U.S. Route 213 (US 213) in 1926 when the U.S. Highway System was established, running from Ocean City west and north to US 40 in Elkton.
 The highway was rerouted to cross the Nanticoke River in Vienna by 1933, with the former route between Mardela Springs and Eldorado becoming a part of MD 313 and the alignment between Eldorado and Rhodesdale becoming part of MD 14.
 US 213 was rerouted to use the Emerson C. Harrington Bridge over the Choptank River in Cambridge in 1939; the former alignment between Vienna and Easton became MD 331.
 Meanwhile, the road between Elkton and the Pennsylvania border became Maryland Route 280 (MD 280).
 US 213 was moved to a bypass of Easton and straight alignment between Easton and Wye Mills in 1948.
 A year later, the southern terminus was cut back to US 50 in Wye Mills, with an extended US 50 replacing US 213 between Wye Mills and Ocean City.
 In 1971, US 213 and MD 280 were decommissioned and replaced with MD 213.

 Route description

-MD 213 is a part of the National Highway System as a principal arterial within the town of Elkton.
+MD 213 is a part of the National Highway System as a principal arterial between US 40 and MD 279 within the town of Elkton.